NervanaSystems/he-transformer/examples/README.md

 Once the computation is complete, the output will be returned to the client and decrypted.
 The server will attempt decrypt the output as well; however, since it does not have the client's secret key, the output will be meaningless.

-The server-client approach currently works only for functions with one input parameter tensor.
+The server-client approach currently works only for functions with one result tensor.

 For a deep learning example using the client-server model, see the `MNIST/MLP` folder.